5E Advanced Materials (NASDAQ:FEAM) Announces Quarterly Earnings Results, Misses Estimates By $0.02 EPS

-5E Advanced Materials (NASDAQ:FEAM – Get Free Report) issued its quarterly earnings data on Monday.
-The company reported ($0.08) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.06) by ($0.02), Yahoo Finance reports.
+5E Advanced Materials (NASDAQ:FEAM – Get Free Report) released its quarterly earnings data on Monday.
+The company reported ($0.08) earnings per share for the quarter, missing the consensus estimate of ($0.06) by ($0.02), Yahoo Finance reports.

 5E Advanced Materials Price Performance